cloudevents/spec/cloudevents/spec.md

 and the event data will be serialized.
 For example, in the case of a JSON serialization, the context attributes and the event data might both appear within the same JSON object.

+Attributes are often used for identification purposes.
+While any particular attribute definition might include constraints on its value, in general this specification does not mandate how those identification attributes are constructed.
+For example, it might be a singleton (such as a name), or it could be a composite made up of multiple identifying sub-values.

 ### REQUIRED Attributes